timlegrand/StandaLock/README.md

     document.getElementById('contact').innerHTML = insertion;
 }
 ```
 Don't forget that **automatically calling *securedAction()* is *not* secure**.
-You should always make sure your visitor is human before *securedAction()* is performed, that is, he had unlock the slider, and this is the precise purpose of this software.
+You should always make sure your visitor is human before *securedAction()* is performed, that is, he had unlocked the slider, and this is the precise purpose of this software.

 License
 -------